-Workaround: Operating system software should align GDT to 8-bytes, as recommended in the Software Developer's Manual section "Segment Descriptor Tables".
-For performance reasons, GDT is typically aligned to 8bytes.
+Workaround: Operating system software should align GDT to 8-bytes, as recommended in the reasons, GDT is typically aligned to 8-bytes.

+Software Developer's Manual section "Segment Descriptor Tables".
+For performance

-Status: For the steppings affected, see the 9HSummary Tables of Changes.
+Status: For the steppings affected, see the Summary Tables of Changes.

 AF10.
-Invalid Entries in Page-Directory-Pointer-Table Register (PDPTR) May Cause General Protection (#GP) Exception If the Reserved Bits Are Set to One Problem: Invalid entries in the Page-Directory-Pointer-Table Register (PDPTR) that have the reserved bits set to one may cause a General Protection (#GP) exception.
+Invalid Entries in Page-Directory-Pointer-Table Register (PDPTR) May

+Cause General Protection (#GP) Exception If the Reserved Bits Are reserved bits set to one may cause a General Protection (#GP) exception.